kazerlelutin/kll/@kll_/core/README.md

+# ALPHA !!!

+Warning: there is possible lot of bug and breaking changes. you can open a issue for help.

 # KLL

 KLL is a lightweight, extensible JavaScript framework for building dynamic web applications.
 It offers a simple plugin system, easy state management, and an intuitive templating system.